hannesdonel/Simple-Chat/Readme.md

 # Get started

+(I'm using npm throughout this tutorial.
+Of course you can use anything else.)

 ## Prerequisites
 - Node.js

+        npm install node@lts

+- Expo CLI

+        npm install --global expo-cli

-- If you want to run the app on your device you also need the Expo app.
+- If you want to run the app on your device you also need the Expo app for <a href="https://play.google.com/store/apps/details?id=host.exp.exponent&referrer=www">Android</a> or <a href="https://apps.apple.com/app/apple-store/id982107779">iOS</a>.
 It's available through your App store.

 ## Run the app
 - First of all run: